-To help more workers save for retirement, six states – Californian, Connecticut, Illinois, Maryland, Oregon and Vermont – created public-private partnerships to design and operate workplace retirement savings plans for private sector workers who do not have access to one.
+To help more workers save for retirement, six states — California, Connecticut, Illinois, Maryland, Oregon, and Vermont — created public-private partnerships to design and operate workplace retirement savings plans for private sector workers who do not have access to one.
 These states are in various stages of setting up their plans.
-Oregon began enrolling workers in larger firms in January and will expand it to other sized firms throughout 2018.
+Oregon began enrolling workers in larger firms in January 2018 and will expand to other sized firms throughout the year and beyond.

 Colorado should follow the lead of other states and enact the Secure Savings Plan to create a public-private partnership to develop and operate a workplace retirement savings plan for private sector workers without access to one at work.